Creating Custom Error Pages

 The IP Deny Manager will allow you to block access to your website from a range of IP addresses....

-To manage a MySQL database using phpMyAdmin, first you need to login to your cPanel account and...
+To create an FTP account, first you need to login to your cPanel account and then follow this...